Contact Our Department

 |Susanville, CA 96130|

-is to the custody, supervision, treatment, and rehabilitation of persons accused of or adjudged responsible for criminal
+A Juvenile Correction Counselor's primary responsibility is to the custody, supervision, treatment, and rehabilitation of persons accused of or adjudged responsible for criminal or delinquent conduct.

-The Role & Function of a Juvenile Correction Officer
+The Role & Function of a Juvenile Correction Counselor

 Lassen County's Juvenile Detention Facility (JDF) was established by Superior Court Judge Stephen Bradbury and the County of Lassen.
-The facility is managed and under the control of Superior Court Judge Michele Verderosa, Chief Probation Officer, and Superintendent Robert D. Roadifer.
+The facility is managed and under the control of Superior Court Judge Michele Verderosa, Chief Probation Officer Jennifer Branning, and Superintendent Robert D. Roadifer.

 Visits are by appointment only and can be scheduled by calling (530) 251-8324